mthang/genome_annotation/README.md

 ```

 ### Repeat Masker
+RepeatMasker is a program that screens DNA sequences for interspersed repeats and low complexity DNA sequences.see [link](#Additional-Information) for additional information.
 #### Input data and Resource
 - Reference genome in FASTA format
 - Repeats from Repeat modelers in FASTA format